12 Best Markets in London

 If you're looking for a tasty meal, you'll find it here, too.
 From vegan fast food to gluten-free goodies to Dutch pancakes and fresh pasta, the options are seemingly endless.
 Grab a bite at one of the provided picnic tables to prolong your stay.
 No matter when you visit, you're in for a memorable trip.

 Opening Hours: Every day from 10am to "late," except for Christmas, when it's closed.
+The food halls at Hawley Warf are open from 11:30am to 6pm Sunday through Thursday and from 11:30am to 9pm on Fridays and Saturdays.

 Address: Camden Lock Place, London